 The E-PRTR obliges operators of industrial installations to provide data on pollutant release and transfer to their national competent authorities.
-The reports will be submitted to the European Commission to be included in the European Integrated Pollution Release and Transfer Register.
-The E-PRTR will become a publicly assessable electronic database on the Internet.
-The first reports by operators will take place in 2008 for the data collected by operators in 2007.
+The reports are submitted to the European Commission and included in the European Integrated Pollution Release and Transfer Register.
+The E-PRTR became a publicly assessable electronic database on the Internet from November 2009.
+It can be accessed from www.europa.com.
+In March of each year member states report relevant data for the year which ended 15 months before.
+Thus in March 2010 data for 2008 will be reported.
+These data will have been obtained from operators in the 6 months following the end of the year being reported.

-One of the significant sectors within the EU for reporting to the E-PRTR will be the electricity sector.
-It is important that this sector has a consistent, practical and cost effective means of reporting under this new regime, for all pulverised coal, large scale oil, gas fired and CHP power generation plant.
-For this reason the EURELECTRIC Working Group "Environmental Protection" has proposed the development of a European-wide Electricity Industry (EI) determination method for emissions and recommendations for reporting.
+One of the significant sectors within the EU for reporting to the E-PRTR is the electricity sector.
+It is important that this sector has a consistent, practical and cost effective means of reporting under this E-PRTR regime, for all pulverised coal, large scale oil, gas fired and CHP power generation plant.
+For this reason the EURELECTRIC Working Group "Environmental Protection" proposed the development of a European-wide Electricity Industry (EI)